Toxic chemicals ratings of shampoo brands

 Palm oil and its derivatives are found in a vast number of cosmetics products including shampoo.
 How a company sources and traces its palm oil products will affect whether it is linked with the clearing of rainforests and peatlands, and the degree to which its products negatively affect local communities, biodiversity and climate change.

-Our new palm oil column, in the table above, shows which companies receive our best, middle and worst ratings for their palm oil policies and practices.
+Our palm oil column, under 'environment' in the table above, shows which companies receive our best, middle and worst ratings for their palm oil policies and practices.

-Palm oil free: Odylique, Caurnie Soap and Honesty.
+Palm oil free: Conscious Skincare, Odylique, Caurnie Soap, Friendly and Honesty.

 Animal testing by shampoo companies